eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 When using SAE transport [@I-D.ritz-sae]:
 - Implementations MAY use long-term or ephemeral Verifier keys
 - Ephemeral per-ceremony keys are RECOMMENDED for operational best practice

+When using (D)TLS transport:
+- Implementations MAY use long-term or ephemeral Verifier keys
+- For re-attestation, Client typically validates the Re-attestation Factor (RF) directly without separate Verifier involvement

 When using other transports:
 - Implementations MUST use ephemeral per-ceremony Verifier keys (see [](#with-direct-communication-transports) for rationale)